 Free Day in Innsbruck

-Near to the end of our time in Igls, we decided to take the tram down into Innsbruck for a look around.
+Near the end of our time in Igls, we decided to take the tram down into Innsbruck for a look around.
 Big K wanted to go to a toy shop to spend his holiday money.
 The tram from Igls was really good and Big K noticed some of the trails we had walked on the ride down.
-From the tram station, we walked the 20 mins into the old town of Innsbruck.
+From the tram station, we walked 20 mins into the old town of Innsbruck.
 By the time we arrived at the Golden Roof it was nearly lunchtime, so we sneaked into McDonald’s for a cheeky treat.

 After lunch, we walked around all the little streets and exploring the shops.
 Eventually, we came across a toy shop where we spent ages looking around all the toys before Big K decided upon a YoYo.
 After our shopping spree, we decided our legs had had enough and walked back towards the tram station to catch the tram back up to our hotel.